usnistgov/trojai-example/README.md

 Example data can be downloaded from the NIST [Leader-Board website](https://pages.nist.gov/trojai/).

-A small toy set of clean & poisioned data is also provided in this repository under the model/example-data/ folder.
+A small toy set of clean data is also provided in this repository under the model/example-data/ folder.
 This toy set of data is only for testing your environment works correctly.

+For some versions of this repository, the example model is too large to check into git.
+In those cases a model/README.md will point you to where the example model can be downloaded.

 --------------
 # Submission Instructions